KZZU-FM

 KZZU-FM (92.9 MHz 92.9 ZZU) is a commercial FM radio station in Spokane, Washington.
-The station airs an Adult Top 40 radio format which the station describes as "Today's Modern Hit Music".
+The station airs an adult top 40 radio format which the station describes as "Today's Modern Hit Music".
 KZZU-FM is owned by Morgan Murphy Media, with the license held by QueenB Radio.

 KZZU-FM has studios and offices with other Morgan Murphy stations on West Boone Avenue in Spokane.
-The transmitter is also in Spokane, off South Krell Ridge Lane, on Krell Hill, also known as "Tower Mountain."
-Programming is no longer heard on translator station K223AN at 92.5 MHz in Coeur d'Alene, Idaho.
+The transmitter is also in Spokane, off South Krell Ridge Lane, on Krell Hill, also known as "Tower Mountain".

 History

 KREM-FM

 In September 1955, the station signed on as KREM-FM, the first FM station in Spokane.
 KREM-FM was co-owned with AM 970 KREM (now KTTO).
 KREM had been founded by Cole E. Wylie in 1946 and operated as a 250-watt station in Spokane.
 In a 1977 interview with radio broadcaster historian Richard Dunning, KREM was described as the "first non-network, independent, all music station" in Spokane.
 KREM had also put a television station on the air in 1954, a year before KREM-FM signed on.
 KREM-TV carried ABC and DuMont Television Network programming at first, but today is a CBS Network affiliate.

-In the 1950s and 60s, when few people owned FM radios, KREM-FM simulcast the AM station's programming.
+In the 1950s and 1960s, when few people owned FM radios, KREM-FM simulcast the AM station's programming.
 In 1958, KREM-AM-FM-TV were acquired by the Seattle-based King Broadcasting Company.
 Under King Broadcasting ownership, KREM-AM-FM became a Top 40 station, vying with KJRB for Spokane's young radio listeners.
 KREM-FM switched to a progressive rock format in the late 1960s, while the AM continued its Top 40 format.
 Around 1980, KREM-FM moved to a more structured album-oriented rock format, with a playlist of the top tracks from the best selling rock LPs.

 Switch to KZZU

 In 1984, the radio stations were sold to Highsmith Broadcasting, while King Broadcasting kept KREM-TV.
-At the time, different stations could not share the same call sign if they had different owners, with the AM becoming KLHT (due to its "light music" soft adult contemporary format), while the FM station became KZZU-FM.
+At the time, different stations could not share the same call sign if they had different owners, with the AM becoming KHIT, while the FM station became KZZU-FM.

 The station called itself "KZZU The Zoo" and "93 Zoo FM", spearheaded by Program Director Bill Stairs.
-The Top 40 format once heard on the AM station was switched to the FM station, complete with a "morning zoo".
-The "93 Zoo FM Breakfast Boys' Morning Show" (first hosted by Jim Arnold and Craig Johnson, then Arnold and Dave Sposito, then later with Sposito and Ken Hopkins) played the top hits and discussed pop culture.
-Popular KZZU DJs at the time included Jamie Patrick, Lyn Daniels, Casey Christopher, Sean Rivers, Kevin James, Steve Hawk, Paul Gray, Rachel Brooks, Doug Inman and Jeffrey Parker.
+The Top 40 format once heard on the AM was switched to the FM station, complete with a "morning zoo".
+The "Breakfast Boys Morning Show" (first hosted by Jim Arnold and Craig Johnson, then Arnold and Dave Sposito, then later with Sposito and Ken Hopkins) played the top hits and discussed pop culture.
+Popular KZZU DJs at the time included Pete Jensen, Jamie Patrick, Lyn Daniels, Casey Christopher, Sean Rivers, Kevin James, Steve Hawk, Paul Gray, Rachel Brooks, Doug Inman and Jeffrey Parker.